Liz Aggiss: Crone Alone

 In 2019, Aggiss began to develop a new solo stage show, Crone Alone, which she originally planned as 'a layered, unapologetic feminist solo that dissects the historical medical precedents, associated with female hysteria.
 Symptoms included: 'wandering wombs'; a 'tendency to cause trouble'; a 'gathering in the head'; 'egotism' and 'novel reading'.'

 Due to the COVID-19 pandemic, the project was delayed until 2022.
 On her website, Aggiss said that she had now 'decided to reinvent herself as a performance poet whilst embracing her inner crone as the ideal incarnation of herself, unruly, wise, fearsome, and just a bit gobby.'

-The first showing of the work in progress was on 17 June 2022, opening Sadler's Wells Elixir Festival, a season of performances 'celebrating the artistry of the older dancer.'
+Aggiss performed a short extract of the work in progress on 17 June 2022, opening Sadler's Wells Elixir Festival, a season of performances 'celebrating the artistry of the older dancer.'
 In SeeingDance, Matthew Paluch wrote: 'Aggiss offers spoken word verging on rap, balletic interludes and jerky movement phrases, all encompassed within a very long, drawn-out strip tease of sorts.
 She ends up in a blonde wig à la Marie-Antoinette via Uranus, and a flesh-tone leotard with (artificial) nipples, pubic hair and labia on display.
 You can't take your eyes off her though.
 She's charismatic to the point of perplexing....Her genius is herself though.
 What she offers is so genuine.
 Her show could work anywhere as she is the show.
 She seemed to be sharing her perception of the way she's been, or is being, perceived.
 It felt personal, purposeful and profound.'